Nicky Lopez Player Props: Royals vs. Rays

-The Kansas City Royals, including Nicky Lopez (.214 slugging percentage in past 10 games, including no home run), take on starting pitcher Zach Eflin and the Tampa Bay Rays at Tropicana Field, Friday at 6:40 PM ET.
+Nicky Lopez -- with an on-base percentage of .273 in his past 10 games, 58 points lower than his season-long percentage -- will be in action for the Kansas City Royals against the Tampa Bay Rays, with Yonny Chirinos on the mound, on June 24 at 4:10 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Tigers.
+In his previous game he had a hitless performance (0-for-3) against the Rays.

 Nicky Lopez Game Info & Props vs. the Rays